 Want to know more?
-Catch up on our Instagram Live conversation with the video below.
+Catch up on our Instagram Live conversation below.

 View this post on Instagram

-To keep up-to-date with Dr Sarah Bailey’s latest tips and advice, follow her on Instagram at @thegymmedic
+You can also keep up-to-date with Dr Sarah Bailey’s latest tips and advice by following her on Instagram at @thegymmedic.

 If you’re new to companiions, download the app today and sign up to arrange companionship for yourself or a loved one, or to offer companionship services to others in your area.
 You’ll be doing your bit to turn loneliness into togetherness.